 Not only could your company be improving their business practices, but they could also be lowering their environmental footprint simultaneously, making this decision a clear option for all!

-Encouraging low carbon habits through incentive schemes is becoming more popular.
+Encouraging low-carbon habits through incentive schemes are becoming more popular.
 Such examples include…

 Such incentives could include:

 - Fuel allowance for journeys shared

 - Communication of the drastic cost-saving participants could make!

 The scheme allows employees to purchase bikes and equipment through salary sacrifice, allowing beneficial rates via tax-efficient deductions from salary, and so goods can be bought with savings of 25-39%.

 The promotion and use of this scheme throughout your workplace could mean fewer cars, happier, healthier, and more active employees, as well as a lower company environmental impact.

 Partake in 'Green Procurement'

 Green procurement is the notion of purchasing goods and services that have the least adverse effects on the environment.
 This is already incentivised across several countries and has benefits to all parties.

 Whilst it is clearly beneficial to the environmental impact, it also benefits the company due to the positive light they will be seen in by consumers for taking a stand against ill company practices and by only supporting 'sustainable suppliers'.